terabyte128/aws-email-forwarder/README.md

 You'll need to get your account out of the SES sandbox if you don't want to be subject to their [quota limits](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
 That being said, for this type of service, it's unlikely you'll exceed them.

-## Future Work

-Right now, emails > 150KB will be bounced because the SNS message queue doesn't support them.
-In the future I'd like to replace this with an S3 bucket to temporarily store them until the lambda is invoked.